n4ru/1vyrain/README.md

 ---

+# Credits

 This was a monumental amount of work to put together and release, and took a lot of time.

 Special thanks goes to the r/ThinkPad discord for their efforts testing, especially \x!

+Huge thanks go out to [gch1p](https://github.com/n4ru/1vyrain/issues/created_by/gch1p) for discovering the method used for entirely unlocking the BIOS region, without him this would have not been possible.

 Somehow we had ZERO bricks throughout the entire process!
 No hardware programmers were needed for recovery!

-Please consider donating or passing my resume along.
+Please consider donating or passing my resume along if this helped you.

 Tip me:
 - BTC 3H8kRYoiwS5hNjZddTr5NLYJ77ZwHBpyKp